Pu Sae and Ya Sae: Liang Dong ceremony

 The Liang Dong Ceremony (พิธีเลียงดง) is an annual ritual rooted in ancient animist traditions that predate the introduction of Buddhism in northern Thailand.
 It is typically held around the full moon of the ninth month in the northern Thai lunar calendar, which usually falls in June.
 The ceremony marks the beginning of the rainy season and the rice cultivation cycle.
 It is conducted at a ceremonial ground located at the base of Doi Kham in the Mae Hia of Chiang Mai.

 The central element of the ceremony is the offering of a black male water buffalo, which must meet specific criteria, such as having horns at least as long as its ears.
 The animal is ritually sacrificed in a traditional manner.
 A ma thiam (ม้าเที่ยม), or spirit medium, believed to be possessed by the spirit of Pu Sae, enters a trance-like state and consumes portions of the raw flesh and blood of the animal.
 This act symbolizes the spirit's acceptance of the offering.

-The ritual is organized and attended by members of local communities, particularly descendants of the Lawa people.
-Senior provincial officials, including the governor of Chiang Mai or their representatives, are often present.
+The ritual is organised and attended by members of local communities, particularly descendants of the Lawa people and senior provincial officials, including the governor of Chiang Mai or their representatives, are often present.
 The purpose of the Liang Dong Ceremony is to propitiate the guardian spirits, requesting their protection over the forests of the Doi Suthep–Pui watershed, the provision of adequate rainfall for farming, and the safeguarding of the city from natural disasters.

 Since 2023, the ceremony has attracted both cultural interest and controversy, particularly from animal rights activists.
 Nonetheless, it continues to be defended by local communities as an essential and unbroken tradition that maintains harmony between human society and the spiritual world.